zerotwenty-club/community/organization.md

 # Organization

-## Core team
+## Community leaders

-The core team serve as leadership and do the following things:
+The community leaders serve as leadership and do the following things:
 * **Set the direction**; adjust the scope of the project
 * **Start initiatives**; deciding on initiatives